 How do you wash cloth diapers with poop?

-- Using a fleece liner made from a cut up IKEA blanket, which allows everything but the runniest, stickiest poo (#sorrynotsorry, this is my life) to just plop off (pun intended)
+- Using a liner made from a cut up fleece blanket.
+This allows everything but the runniest, stickiest poo (#sorrynotsorry, this is my life) to just plop off (pun intended)

 - Using a dedicated poo knife or mini spatula to scrape it off.
 Obviously keep this in a safe place in the bathroom and weeeellllll away from the kitchen…! 😷